-Another critical difference is that upon signing, the buyer must make a down payment, usually 10% of the purchase price.
-Not to be confused with the downpayment, buyers must also prepare their mortgage lender at closing, typically another 10% of the purchase price.
+Another critical difference is that the buyer must make a down payment, usually 10% of the purchase price, upon signing.
+Not to confuse the downpayment, buyers must also prepare their mortgage lender at closing, typically another 10% of the purchase price.

 Non-Binding Offers and counteroffersNon-Binding Offers and counteroffers

 When someone makes an offer on a New York home, typically done by writing an offer to purchase or filling out a one-page submit offer form provided by the listing broker.
-A buyer is not required to sign the document when making the offer or make what’s called an “earnest money deposit” (A deposit typically made to show good fate and their solid intentions to close the deal).
+A buyer must not sign the document when making the offer or make an “earnest money deposit” (A deposit typically made to show good fate and solid intentions to close the deal).

 The seller can either decline, accept the offer, or make a counteroffer.
 However, if the buyer does not accept the counteroffer, the contract is still not legally binding.
-Both parties must reach a full agreement regarding all the terms and sign before the contract becomes legit.
+Both parties must agree on all the terms and sign before the contract becomes legit.
 Because the seller can sign last, they have enormous negotiating power.
 They can use this to test other buyers and choose the best offer.
 All while holding the current buyer completely captive.

 Once an offer is accepted, the buyer and their attorney must move as fast as possible to finalize and sign the sale contract.
-The completed contract will lay out all the terms of the deal, such as price, contingencies, and closing date.
+The completed contract will lay out all the deal terms, such as price, contingencies, and closing date.

 Delivering the downpayment upon signingDelivering the downpayment upon signing

-Down payment, along with your signature pages, will then be delivered to the sellers’ attorney.
+Down payment and your signature pages will then be delivered to the seller’s attorney.
 Once they have signed and sent copies back to the buyers’ attorney, they will officially be “in a contract.”
 Neither side can now walk away without being in breach of the contract and subject to litigation.

 The deal is now binding and in the escrow period.
 However, not yet complete.
 The title will be transferred and exchanged if the buyers’ mortgage financing goes through and there are no outstanding liens against the property.